 Due to its size (wings up to 6m.), It can scare you, but do not worry.
 Their main food is the smallest plankton.
 Therefore, it certainly will not swallow you!

-Over the past 4 years I have seen hundreds of manta rays, so I can say with confidence that following above rules will help you get to know these marine giants closely.
+Over the past 4 years I have seen hundreds of manta rays, so I can say with confidence that following the above rules will help you get to know these marine giants closely.

 I would say that this is something between a sandbank and a desert island.
-They do not organise trips from Ukulhas because of the poor beach and inconvenient entrance.
+They do not organize trips from Ukulhas because of the poor beach and inconvenient entrance.
 For these purposes, tourists are taken to uninhabited islands near Rasdhoo.

 Never swim alone in such places!
 It may be dangerous!
-Every year, in Maldives, tourists are taken to the ocean by the current.
+Every year, in the Maldives, tourists are taken to the ocean by the current.
 Some of them can’t be rescued

 Sometimes tourists from nearby resorts are brought to this sandbank, so it can be crowded or no one at all.

-The price includes the time spent on the island (usually from 10:00 to 17:00), towels, food and drinks (depending on the resort), the ability to visit bars, restaurants, SPA and other resort amenities
+The price includes the time spent on the island (usually from 10:00 to 17:00), towels, food and drinks (depending on the resort), the ability to visit bars, restaurants, SPA, and other resort amenities

 Access to the villas is at an additional cost.

 Jigging.
 With plenty of dropoffs and channels all across the Maldives, Jigging always land you plenty of fish and quite often fish that can give you a real fight.
-Big Dogtooths, GT’s, Barracudas and if at the right location Yellowfin Tuna take the properly worked jig with surprising regularity.
+Big Dogtooths, GT’s, Barracudas, and if at the right location Yellowfin Tuna take the properly worked jig with surprising regularity.

 Trolling.
 Every angler has their sights set on a successful day of fishing, but it’s more than just throwing some bait on a line and hoping for the best.
 There are different techniques used for every type of fishing, whether it’s inshore or offshore.

 Not regularly arranged because the natural habitat of dolphins is far from Ukulhas.
 However, I saw them several times along the way from the sandbank.
-They are not very friendly and do not allow to swim close to themselves.
+They are not very friendly and do not allow them to swim close to themselves.